Albrtito/ObsidianNotes/02 - Atomic/1728038869 - Transport network layer.md

 > [!attention] Differences between transport and network:
 > Transport layer is going to do the communication between **processes** while the network layer is doing the **communication betweeen hosts**.

-> f.e: If we had letters being send between houses, the transport layer is the
+> f.e: If we had letters being send between houses, the transport layer is the langage and directions in the letter itself while the network layer is the postmain that decides wich route to take.

 ### Transport protocols:
 There are two main transport protocols: